Semidefinite programming for understanding the limitations of Lindblad equations: Requirements in a Markovian QME

-where $\langle X \rangle = \text{Tr}[X\rho]$.
-Any effective QME obtained by integrating out the bath should satisfy this property.
+We see that the form of our system operator in Eq.~\eqref{loccons} commuted with the system-bath coupling Hamiltonian as required for equality in Eq.~\eqref{eq:loc_idea}.
+Our preservation of local conservation laws here is more general.} Any effective QME obtained by integrating out the bath should satisfy this property.
 We call QMEs satisfying this property [Eq.~\eqref{loccons}] as ones preserving local conservation laws.
 The most general form of Markovian QME respecting the restrictions for satisfying complete positivity [Eq.~\eqref{Lindblad_form}] \textit{and} local conservation laws [Eq.~\eqref{loccons}] was shown in Ref.~\onlinecite{tupkary_searching_2023} to be one where the Lindblad operators and the Lamb Shift Hamiltonian only act on the part of the system connected to the bath, and are identity elsewhere.
 Thus, it is given by

 \begin{widetext}

 \end{widetext} where $I_{MR} = I_M \otimes I_R,~I_{LM} = I_L \otimes I_M$, where $I_L$ and $I_R$ are identity operators on the Hilbert spaces $\mathcal{H}_L$ and $\mathcal{H}_R$ [see Fig.~\ref{fig:main-img}].
 Here $d_L~(d_R)$ is the dimension of the Hilbert space $\mathcal H_L~(\mathcal{H}_R)$. $d = d_L d_M d_R$ is the dimension of the total Hilbert space $\mathcal H = \mathcal H_L \otimes \mathcal H_M \otimes \mathcal{H}_R$, where $d_M$ is the dimension of the Hibert space $\mathcal H_M$. $\Gamma^{(L)}_{\alpha_L, {\tilde{\alpha}}_L},~ \Gamma^{(R)}_{\alpha_R, {\tilde{\alpha}}_R}$ are positive-semidefinite matrices, $H_{LS}^{(L)},~H_{LS}^{(R)}$ are Hermitian and $f_{\alpha_L},~f_{\alpha_R}$ are orthonormal basis of operators in the parts of the system connected to the left and right baths respectively, where orthonormality is defined according to the Hilbert Schmidt inner product given by $\braket{A}{B}= \Tr(A^\dagger B)$.
 We choose the basis such that $f_{\alpha_L = d_L^2} = I_L/\sqrt{d_L},~f_{\alpha_R = d_R^2} = I_R/\sqrt{d_R}$.